-- Disruption of University activities through public health emergencies In light of the Covid pandemic, the risk of disruption of University activities as a result of a public health emergency situation is moderate. - Disruption of University activities through external threats to IT systems The current cyber security risk to the institution is high as a result of very high attack vectors across the education sector, and this is reflected on the institutional risk register. - Disruption to course delivery as a result of the unanticipated departure or prolonged absence of key members of academic staff
+- Disruption of University activities through public health emergencies In light of the national emergence from the Covid pandemic, the risk of disruption of university activities as a result of a public health emergency situation is low. - Disruption of University activities through external threats to IT systems The current cyber security risk to the institution is high as a result of very high attack vectors across the education sector, and this is reflected on the institutional risk register. - Disruption to course delivery as a result of the unanticipated departure or prolonged absence of key members of academic staff